-lso includes those of your close family and
+Remember that the need to declare an interest also includes those of your close family and possibly friends.

-outside work, in accordance with employment
+Seek your manager's permission before taking any outside work, in accordance with employment terms and conditions.

-y commercial sponsorship or hospitality;
+Obtain your Directors permission before accepting any commercial sponsorship or hospitality;

-ig the appropriate form where required.
+Declare offers of gifts, hospitality or sponsorship using the appropriate form where required.